KivalEvan/BeatSaber-JSMap/README.md

 ## Usage

 Run the script by running this command in terminal `deno run yourscriptpath.ts`.
-For more advanced use, you may do `deno run --allow-read --allow-write --watch yourscriptpath.ts` to automatically allow for read and write while watching for change in script.
+For more advanced use, you may do, as an example, `deno run --allow-read --allow-write --watch yourscriptpath.ts` to automatically allow for read and write while watching for change in script.

 For further explanation, see [Deno Manual](https://deno.land/manual).